codefresh-io/docs.codefresh.io/_docs/installation/gitops/git-sources.md

 apiVersion: argoproj.io/v1alpha1
 kind: AppProject
 metadata:
-  name: team-marvel-restricted             # name is the same as that of RestrictedGitSource with `-restricted` suffix
+  name: hulk-apps-restricted             # name is the same as that of RestrictedGitSource with `-restricted` suffix
   namespace: runtime
 spec:
   clusterResourceWhitelist:               # allow only Namespace and Application/ApplicationSet resources